Capital: Port of Spain, Trinidad

 Even if you decide to leave your laptop at home, sending and receiving e-mail, chatting online or surfing the World Wide Web is simple and cheap.

 Internet cafes are very popular in T&T and rates start at US .80 cents per hour (there may be an extra charge for the use of webcams, printers and other accessories).
-Internet access is free at all public libraries.
+Internet access is free at all public libraries with a library membership card

 Laws: Illegal drugs are not allowed into Trinidad and Tobago.
 Travelers found to be in possession of illegal drugs such as cocaine and marijuana (even a small amount) face serious penalties and jail sentences.